ChromeDevTools/devtools-frontend/docs/add_uma_metrics.md

     3. Create a new function in <code>[UserMetrics.ts](https://source.chromium.org/chromium/chromium/src/+/main:third_party/devtools-frontend/src/front_end/core/host/UserMetrics.ts;l=351)</code> with an enum parameter that corresponds to the possible values like <code>colorPickerOpenedFrom(type: ColorPickerOpenedFrom): void</code> that calls <code>InspectorFrontendHostInstance.recordEnumeratedHistogram</code>.
     4. Call the new function from <code>Host.userMetrics</code> in the places that you want to log the event.
     5. Create the CL.
-2. Update enums in the Chromium side in <code>[tools/metrics/histograms/enums.xml](https://source.chromium.org/chromium/chromium/src/+/main:tools/metrics/histograms/enums.xml;l=26267?q=tools%2Fmetrics%2Fhistograms%2Fenums.xml)</code>.
+2. Update [histograms.xml](https://source.corp.google.com/h/chromium/chromium/src/+/main:tools/metrics/histograms/metadata/dev/histograms.xml) and [enums.xml](https://source.chromium.org/chromium/chromium/src/+/main:tools/metrics/histograms/enums.xml;l=26267?q=tools%2Fmetrics%2Fhistograms%2Fenums.xml) in the Chromium codebase.
-    1. Add a new enum with values corresponding to the values in the frontend with name <code>DevTools&lt;HISTOGRAM_NAME></code> and make sure that enum values 1-1 map to the values you’ve defined in the frontend.
+    1. Add a new enum in [enums.xml](https://source.chromium.org/chromium/chromium/src/+/main:tools/metrics/histograms/enums.xml;l=26267?q=tools%2Fmetrics%2Fhistograms%2Fenums.xml) with values corresponding to the values in the frontend with name <code>DevTools&lt;HISTOGRAM_NAME></code> and make sure that enum values 1-1 map to the values you’ve defined in the frontend.
+    2. Add the new histogram definition in [histograms.xml](https://source.corp.google.com/h/chromium/chromium/src/+/main:tools/metrics/histograms/metadata/dev/histograms.xml) and set enum name to be the enum you've defined in the 1st step.
+Make sure that histogram name is the same with the name you've used in the frontend change.
-    2. Create the CL.
+    3. Create the CL.

 ## Tracking an action